theadityagoyal/100-Days-of-Cloud-Learning/Day02/Readme.md

-# IAM
+# IAM (Identity and Access Management)

 AWS IAM (Identity and Access Management) is a service provided by Amazon Web Services (AWS) that helps you manage access to your AWS resources.
-It's like a security system for your AWS account.
+It acts like a security system for your AWS account.

-IAM allows you to create and manage users, groups, and roles.
-Users represent individual people or entities who need access to your AWS resources.
-Groups are collections of users with similar access requirements, making it easier to manage permissions.
-Roles are used to grant temporary access to external entities or services.
+IAM allows you to create and manage **users**, **groups**, and **roles**:

+- **Users** represent individual people or entities who need access to your AWS resources.
+- **Groups** are collections of users with similar access requirements, simplifying permission management.
+- **Roles** grant temporary access to external entities or services.

-With IAM, you can control and define permissions through policies.
-Policies are written in JSON format and specify what actions are allowed or denied on specific AWS resources.
-These policies can be attached to IAM entities (users, groups, or roles) to grant or restrict access to AWS services and resources.
+IAM controls access through **policies**, which are JSON documents specifying allowed or denied actions on AWS resources.
+These policies are attached to users, groups, or roles to regulate permissions.

-IAM follows the principle of least privilege, meaning users and entities are given only the necessary permissions required for their tasks, minimizing potential security risks.
-IAM also provides features like multi-factor authentication (MFA) for added security and an audit trail to track user activity and changes to permissions.
+IAM follows the **principle of least privilege**, meaning users/entities receive only the permissions necessary for their tasks, minimizing security risks.

+Additional features include:
+- Multi-Factor Authentication (MFA) for added security.
+- Audit trails to track user activity and permission changes.

-By using AWS IAM, you can effectively manage and secure access to your AWS resources, ensuring that only authorized individuals have appropriate permissions and actions are logged for accountability and compliance purposes.
+By using AWS IAM, you can securely manage access, ensure only authorized actions are performed, and maintain accountability and compliance.

-Overall, IAM is an essential component of AWS security, providing granular control over access to your AWS account and resources, reducing the risk of unauthorized access and helping maintain a secure environment.
+---

 ## Components of IAM

+### Users
-Users: IAM users represent individual people or entities (such as applications or services) that interact with your AWS resources.
-Each user has a unique name and security credentials (password or access keys) used for authentication and access control.
+IAM users represent individual people or entities (such as applications or services) interacting with your AWS resources.
+Each user has a unique name and security credentials (password or access keys) for authentication and access control.

+### Groups
-Groups: IAM groups are collections of users with similar access requirements.
-Instead of managing permissions for each user individually, you can assign permissions to groups, making it easier to manage access control.
+IAM groups are collections of users with similar access requirements.
+Permissions are assigned to groups rather than individuals, simplifying management.
 Users can be added or removed from groups as needed.

+### Roles
-Roles: IAM roles are used to grant temporary access to AWS resources.
-Roles are typically used by applications or services that need to access AWS resources on behalf of users or other services.
-Roles have associated policies that define the permissions and actions allowed for the role.
+IAM roles provide temporary access to AWS resources.
+Typically used by applications or services accessing AWS on behalf of users or other services.
+Roles have associated policies defining permitted actions.

+### Policies
-Policies: IAM policies are JSON documents that define permissions.
-Policies specify the actions that can be performed on AWS resources and the resources to which the actions apply.
+IAM policies are JSON documents defining permissions.
+They specify:
+- Which actions are allowed or denied.
+- Which AWS resources these actions apply to.

 Policies can be attached to users, groups, or roles to control access.
+AWS provides:
-IAM provides both AWS managed policies (predefined policies maintained by AWS) and customer managed policies (policies created and managed by you).
+- **AWS Managed Policies:** Predefined policies maintained by AWS.
+- **Customer Managed Policies:** Custom policies created and managed by you.